GemeenteNijmegen/component-library/README.md

 There's versioning implemented for this CL in the infrastructure.

 -   The versioning setup is only used for new major versions.
 Minor and patches shouldn't need a new major version
--   We should aways try to avoid creating a new major version because this impacts all users of the CL.
+-   We should always try to avoid creating a new major version because this impacts all users of the CL.
 -   Versioning is based on the release branches (e.g. release/1).
 -   The version is included in the path (e.g. /v1/..)
 -   We use a fork of the jwilder nginx proxy to have the routing based on path (see [this PR](https://github.com/jwilder/nginx-proxy/pull/1083))
--   The [versions landingspage](public/versions.html) is manually updated to have control over which version is stable.
+-   The [versions landing page](public/versions.html) is manually updated to have control over which version is stable.

 ## Changelog